-We say that an FCVI problem is smooth if the operator $F(x)$ and gradients of constraint $g_j(x), j=1, \dots, m$ are Lipschitz continuous.
-If the continuously differentiable assumption is not satisfied then we call it a nonsmooth FCVI problem.
+We say that an FCVI problem is smooth if the operator $F(x)$ and gradients of constraint $g_j(x), j=1, \dots, m,$ are Lipschitz continuous.
+If any of these assumptions are not satisfied then we call it a nonsmooth FCVI problem.
 In this case, we assume that $F(x)$ is a bounded operator and $g_j(x), j =1, \dots, m$ are nonsmooth functions with bounded subgradients.
 We consider both smooth and nonsmooth FCVI problems in this paper.
 Furthermore, we examine the stochastic variational inequalities (SVIs) problem, where $F(x)$ is the expectation of a stochastic function: $F(x) = \Ebb[\mathfrak{F}(x,\xi)]$.
 In this context, we assume the operator $F(x)$ is unavailable and can only be approximated through a stochastic estimator $\mathfrak{F}(x,\xi)$, with $\xi$ representing a random variable input.
-To allow the possibility of data-driven constraints in the FCVI problem, we consider a fully-stochastic setting where both $F(x)$ and $g(x)$ are the expectation of stochastic functions $\Ffrak(x, \xi)$ and $\gfrak(x, \xi)$, respectively.
-Problems with general stochastic operators and function constraints have several important applications in science and engineering (See \cite{juditsky2011solving, Kotsalis2022, Yang2022a}).
+To allow the possibility of data-driven constraints in the FCVI problem, we consider a fully stochastic setting where both $F(x)$ and $g(x)$ are the expectation of stochastic functions $\Ffrak(x, \xi)$ and $\gfrak(x, \xi)$, respectively.
+Problems with general stochastic operators and function constraints have several important applications in science and engineering (See \cite{juditsky2011solving, Kotsalis2022, yang2024data}).
 In the next section, we review existing literature on VIs, SVIs, and some very recent developments in FCVIs.